 The mask’s adaptive InfinitySeal silicone cushion with InfinitySeal loops offer security and stability for any pressure setting and sleeping position, helping you get a good night’s sleep even when you toss and turn.
-This is one of the best CPAP masks for high pressure settings.
+This is one of the top CPAP masks for high-pressure settings.

 The construction of the cushion features seven contours and comfort points, including a soft nasal bridge, supportive rim technology, and a contoured fit around the chin.
 The nasal bridge feature helps minimize skin irritation and red marks.